Metropolitan Sewers Act 1851

 The Metropolitan Sewers Act 1851 (14 & 15 Vict. c.
 75) is an act of the Parliament of the United Kingdom.
 The act extended and amended the Metropolitan Commission of Sewers Act 1848 and the Metropolitan Sewers Act 1849, which would have otherwise expired at the end of that session of Parliament, until the end of the session of Parliament underway on 7 August 1852.
 The Act was superseded by the further Metropolitan Sewers Acts in 1852, 1853, 1854 and 1855.

-Amendments
+Passage through Parliament

+The bill was introduced to the House of Commons by the Chancellor of the Exchequer Charles Wood and Edward Pleydell-Bouverie on 28 July.
+It was put to a committee of the whole House on 29 July, taking up most of the day's proceedings.
+Its third reading was on 31 July, where it was passed.

+The bill did not pass entirely smoothly.
+The Caledonian Mercury reported that the second reading devolved into "[a] conversation of a somewhat angry character".
+Benjamin Hall and Thomas Wakley were outspoken opponents of the bill and the Metropolitan Commission of Sewers.
+Wakley moved that the bill stay in committee stage for three months and "objected to the public being taxed by any irresponsible body."
+Hall said that "[o]f all the inefficient commissions that ever existed in the metropolis, the Commission of Sewers was the worst."

+Provisions

 The provisions of the Act were: